Great for Beginner Instructors

 In recent years, however, online course platforms have started to become more than just learning management systems and offer:

 - Internet Marketing Tools like built-in email marketing automation, funnel builders, and affiliate marketing management software.

 - Website Builder Tools like built-in drag-and-drop frontend site builders, landing page editors, and blogging capabilities.

 - Shopping Cart Tools like bump offers, upsell, downsell, and mult-payment option capabilities.

 The current king of the all-in-one online course platform is Kajabi.
-Followed by Thinkific, who has a long way to before catching up to Kajabi, but they’re capable.
+Followed by Thinkific, who has a long way to go before catching up to Kajabi, but they’re capable.

 Over the next few years, you can expect each of these learning management systems to evolve and become closer to an all-in-one online course platform—those are my two cents.

 Anyway, the second type of LMSs is online learning platforms or online course marketplaces.

 Think Udemy and Skillshare.
 They’re less of a significant investment, but they have cons.
 Let’s cover this category in more detail in the next section.

 Best Online Learning Platforms & Course Marketplaces